finbargiusti/DrawTogether/README.md

 ![Rubber Stroke](https://image.ibb.co/hoBKS5/Screenshot_from_2017_07_27_18_40_22.png)

-- The brush tool, a utensil whose width is proprtional to the stroke speed, emulating a paintbrush
+- The brush tool, a utensil whose width is proportional to the stroke speed, emulating a paintbrush

 ![Brush stroke](https://image.ibb.co/hr1D75/Screenshot_from_2017_07_30_13_36_31.png)